 Crude oil is a naturally occurring unrefined liquid petroleum, a mixture of hydrocarbons (Compounds mainly of Hydrogen and Hydrocarbon) that is found accumulated underground in the earth’s crust.
 Various types of crude oils with different properties are available in the market.
 Its price depends upon density, sulfur, metals, and other contaminants.
-The composition of crude oil varies with geographical location, age, and depth of the well.
-In this blog, we will see what is crude oil made of ?
+The composition of crude oil varies with the geographical location, age, and depth of the well.

-1)- Element Based Composition: Complete elemental analysis is the first step in determining the quality and general behavior of crude oil.
+Complete elemental analysis is the first step in determining the quality and general behaviour of crude oil.
 Whatever the source is, with fewer exceptions, the proportions of the elements remain nearly the same.
 More the composition of C atoms heavier will be the crude.
 The typical range of these elements is shown in the chart below;

-Crude oils are characterzied by the type of hydrocarbon compounds present in them that is most common molecules are parrafins, naphthenes and aromaicts.
-Paraffins are the most common hydrocarbons in crude oil; certain liquid paraffins are the major element of gasoline and are therefore beards high market value.
-Naphthenes are an important part of all liquid refinery products, but they also form some of the heavy asphaltic like residues of refinery processes.
+Crude oils are characterised by the type of hydrocarbon compounds present in them that is most common molecules are paraffins, naphthenes and aromatics.
+Paraffins are the most common hydrocarbons in crude oil; certain liquid paraffins are the major element of gasoline and therefore bear high market value.
+Naphthenes are an important part of all liquid refinery products, but they also form some of the heavy asphaltic-like residues of refinery processes.
 Aromatics generally are only a small percentage of most crudes.
 The most common aromatic in crude oil is Benzene, a popular petrochemical industry feed.
 Their typical ranges are given in the table and described below.